ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 ![Unload snapshot](snapshots/snapshot_unload.png)

-If the maximum number of loaded snapshot is set to 5, there are already 5 loaded snapshots **and** 6th snapshot is created (or loaded), IP Fabric will automatically unload the oldest loaded snapshot from the memory and save it to the hard disk.
+If the maximum number of loaded snapshots is set to 5, there are already 5 loaded snapshots **and** 6th snapshot is created (or loaded), IP Fabric will automatically unload the oldest loaded snapshot from the memory and save it to the hard disk.
 This can be also done manually on a selected snapshot by clicking **Unload snapshot**.

 ### Unloaded Snapshots